ucb-bar/chipyard/docs/VLSI/Tutorial.rst

   * Hammer output directory.
 Can be changed with the ``OBJ_DIR`` variable.
   * Will contain subdirectories such as ``syn-rundir`` and ``par-rundir`` and the ``inputs.yml`` denoting the top module and input Verilog files.

-* bwrc-env.yml
+* env.yml

-  * An example of tool environment configuration for BWRC affiliates.
-Replace as necessary for your environment.
+  * A template file for tool environment configuration.
+Fill in the install and license server paths for your environment.

 * example-vlsi